johnchu2022/website/_pages/home.md

 ##### W﻿hat's new

 2023Q4, I am working on a new portfolio of papers in three pillars of bankers, entrepreneurs, and households.
-Two first papers titled "Bank Asset Problem and Financial Stability" and "Balance Rights and Responsibilities in Liquidity Supply and Demand Contracts" will be available in SSRN in December 2023.
+Two first papers titled "**Bank Asset Problem and Financial Stability**" and "**Balance Rights and Responsibilities in Liquidity Supply and Demand Contracts**" will be available in SSRN in December 2023.
 More papers are expected in first half of 2024.